turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

 layout: post
 title:  "(In)Secure C++"
 date:   2020-11-23
-description: Secure Coding Practices in C++
-excerpt: Training aimed at providing a foundation for C++ programmers in security for native applications.
+description: Understanding Exploitation to Find and Fix Vulnerabilities
+excerpt: 4-day workshop in finding, exploiting and fixing vulnerabilities in C++ and C code.
 image: "/images/aker_brygge"
 image_alt: "View of Akerbrygge"
 ---

 ## (In)Secure C++

-4-day training aimed at providing a foundation for C++ programmers in security for native applications.
+The 4-day (In)Secure C++ training is designed to provide you with the essential knowledge and tools to effectively find and fix vulnerabilities in your own C++ and C code.

 For private trainings, online or on-site, please get in touch for an offer.

 <h2 id="public_training">Upcoming public trainings</h2>